emaicus/Rangers-and-Ruffians/classes.md

 **Standings:** Thief Catchers hate thieves, and are distrusted by lawkeepers
 ##### Abilities:
   * Master of Disguise: You can easily fashion disguises to hide yourself with.
-  * Lightfoot: You are naturally good at sneaking.
-Stacks with Padfoot.
+  * Lightfoot: Gain advantage on stealth checks.
+Stacks with padfoot.
-  * Nimble Fingers: You have a higher chance of not being discovered when stealing.
+  * Nimble Fingers: You have dexterity and stealth advantage when stealing.
   * Low-Light Vision: You can see in low light.
-  * Mantel: You are an adept climber
+  * Mantel: You have advantage on dexterity checks when climbing.
-  * Equipped: You begin with a sword-breaker and 100 feet of rope.
+  * A Thief's Gear: You begin with 100 feet of rope.

 ##### Stats:
   * Dexterity: 2